Updated: Oct 3, 2022

 Now that I have settled on a washing container, what’ next?

-I add the detergent to the water in the tub and agitate it just enough to dissolve the powder.
+I add the Power Scour to the water in the tub and agitate it just enough to dissolve before adding the wool.

 Finally, Getting to the First Wash